Below you will find some commonly asked questions and their answers. We are happy to answer any additional questions you have…just give us a call.

 We are happy to work with any PPO insurance provider.
 PPO insurance has the option for you to see in-network and out-of-network providers.
 This allows to you to see a dentist of your choice which is unlike HMO insurances where you are limited to who your insurance company assigns you to.

 So, what is difference between in-network and out-of-network providers?
-An in-network provider makes a deal with your insurance company to provide certain procedures at special fees and in return the dentist is listed on the insurance company’s preferred provider list in hopes of gaining a large amount of new patients.
-In some cases, this can result in longer wait times, less personalized care, and unnecessary treatments recommended to make up the difference in revenue.
+An in-network provider makes a deal with your insurance company to provide certain procedures at special fees and in return the dentist is listed on the insurance company’s preferred provider list.
+When a dentist is in-network, often times the insurance company will attempt to restrict what services you are able to receive and may even downgrade services when it is more cost-effective for them.
 This is not the policy of our office.